Stonebound/FixChat/README.md

 * `/reply <message>`
 * `/r <message>`

+Operators or users with the appropriate permission can set the message of the day:

+* `/motd <message>`

+## Permissions

+* `fixchat.motd` Allows the user to set the message of the day.

 ## Configuration

 At this point there is no configuration needed - just drop it into your plugins directory.